See more projects

 However, as it exists today, the middle school sport model is not equipped to encourage participation.
 Schools often lack the best facilities and trained coaches, and sports tend to cater to financially stable families who can afford to put their kids in sports in and outside of school, and those who can reliably get their kids to and from events.
 The students who play competitively have more opportunity to develop as athletes in quality facilities with trained coaches, therefore making them the better competitors and the ones chosen to play on the school teams.
 It’s a reality that leaves many students behind.

-No Cuts in School Sports is a developing project that aims to make participation in school sport a viable option for all students.
+Reimagining School Sport is a continuing project that aims to make participation in school sport a viable option for all students.
 If school is for all, school sport is for all (Säfvenbom, Geldhof & Hauge, 2014).
-In the 2018/2019 school year, PhD student and middle school teacher Jonathan Mauro began working to develop a new school sport framework.
-Ever Active Schools and the University of Alberta are supporting the project by facilitating workshops with Red Deer Catholic Regional Schools and Edmonton Catholic Schools.
+In the 2018/2019 school year, Ph.D. student and middle school teacher Jonathan Mauro began working to develop a new school sport framework.
+Ever Active Schools and the University of Alberta supported the project by facilitating workshops with Red Deer Catholic Regional Schools and Edmonton Catholic Schools.

 “We know that there are many benefits, from physical to social and emotional, to life skills, from participation in school sport.
 The uniqueness of school sport is that it reaches almost every single child.
 So if we’re able to use it to have these positive impacts on children, that is what we’re trying to aim for.”